adiUngerGit/FlightMoblieApp/README.md

 Move the joystick and send commands to the server.

-You can get an image from the server every second
+You can get an image from the server every second.

 <img width="223" alt="2020-07-19 (12)" src="https://user-images.githubusercontent.com/58906086/87877241-d6ffbf00-c9e5-11ea-95de-261cefb59d5a.png">